 To limit fluctuations in school budgets from year to year, DCPS provides additional stability funds.
-In FY 2024, DCPS provides three different types of stability funding.
-Two of the three types of stability funds are part of the new budget model and recurring while the other is a short-term response to the pandemic and its effects on enrollment and student needs.
+In FY 2023, DCPS provided four different types of stability funding.
+Two of the four stability funds are part of the new budget model and recurring.
+The other two sources are temporary, short-term responses to the pandemic and its effects on enrollment and student needs.

 - Stabilization funds (recurring): These funds ensure that schools receive no less than 95 percent of their prior year's total funding, as mandated by law.
-DCPS has not always followed the law. - Safety net funds (recurring): These funds ensure that schools with insufficient enrollment-based funds can still provide a baseline of services or positions (namely those in the staff-based allocation). - Mayor's Pandemic Recovery Funds (short-term): These funds ensured that in SY 2023-24, schools' initial budget allocations were stabilized to at least 95 percent of their previous year's funding level.
-This is the second year that the mayor has committed these recovery dollars to DCPS.
+DCPS has not always followed the law. - Safety net funds (recurring): These funds ensure that schools with insufficient enrollment-based funds can still provide a baseline of services or positions (namely those in the staff-based allocation).